-Note - The values in this list are based on the PCI device number and do not refer to the back panel slot numbering scheme of 1-10.
+Note - The values in this list are based on the PCI device number and do not refer to the back panel slot numbering scheme of 0-3.

-In the following example, the pciO-probe-list variable is used to define a probing order of 3-4, while excluding from the probe list the on-board SCSI controller for removable media devices and the external SCSI port.
+In the following example, the pci0-probe-list variable is used to define a probing order of 5-2-4, while excluding from the probe list the on-board SCSI controller for internal and external SCSI devices.

 '''

-ok setenv pci0-probe-list 3,4
+ok setenv pci0-probe-list 5,2,4

 '''